-The following image indicates the location of the M.2 2230 solid-state drive that is installed in the SSD1 slot and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in the SSD1 slot of the XPS 17 9710 and provides a visual representation of the installation procedure.

 - 1. Align the notch on the solid-state drive with the tab on the SSD1 slot. - 2.
 Slide the solid-state drive into the SSD1 slot. - 3.
-Using the alignment post, place the solid-state thermal bracket over the solid-state drive. - 4.
-Align the screw hole on the solid-state thermal bracket with the screw hole on the system board. - 5.
-Replace the screw (M2x4) that secures the solid-state thermal bracket and the solid-state drive to the system board.
+Using the alignment post, place the solid-state drive thermal bracket on the solid-state drive. - 4.
+Align the screw hole on the solid-state drive thermal bracket with the screw hole on the system board. - 5.
+Replace the screw (M2x4) that secures the solid-state drive thermal bracket and the solid-state drive to the system board.